 – Is it possible to fail the campaign?

 It’s possible, and there are more than enough ways to do this.
-The campaign will automatically fail if you fail to complete any episode within 180 days of its spawn (except The Opportunist, its respawn is unlimited), and if you fail the flashpoints, it will not be able to respawn.
+The campaign will automatically fail if you fail to complete any episode within 180 days of its spawn (except The Opportunist, its respawn is unlimited from April 3034 to April 3056), and if you fail the flashpoints, it will not be able to respawn.
 In addition, you can make the wrong choice directly during the playthrough of flashpoints, but this isn’t difficult to avoid: carefully read the texts of conversations, in most cases the wrong choice is quite obvious.
 In situations where it’s not completely obvious, you will have the opportunity to change your mind.

 Are there any choice situations in the campaign that will not affect the further playthrough?
 Yes, there are, but there are very few of them.
 As a hint, it doesn’t matter how you finish The Opportunist, but you’ll have to deal with the rest of these situations on your own.